adamwajahat/deCAPTCHA/README.md

 ## Credits
 Alhamdulillah.
 Allah showed me the means through different ways.

 A starting point was jvanam's [captcha](https://github.com/jvanam/captcha/tree/master) (2020) net-art site that set a lot of the CSS I used.
-I essentially rewrote his functionality in React and tried to make it more parametrized.
+I essentially rewrote her functionality in React and tried to make it more parametrized.